Head of School Anders Bach Jensen

 Student counselling issues, which in the stx department falls under the responsiblity of the “gymnasievejledere”, are in the IB Department attended to by the IB coordinator, Karin Mølgaard Skals.
 She can be contacted by phone on +45 96 32 71 29 or by mail on firstname.lastname@example.org.

-The school kindly reminds you that you need your own insurance.
-The school cannot be held responsible for any loss of property or physical injuries attained during school hours.
+The school kindly reminds you that you need your own insurance and that you must keep an eye on your belongings also during school hours.
+According to Danish law, the school cannot be held responsible for any loss of property or physical injuries attained during school hours.
 If you need to bring valuables or a large amount of money to school, you can deposit this at the administration office.
+If you use the school’s sports facilities, there are lockers available in the changing rooms.

 Introduction to School